 Legal Reform and Protection

-• AB 3080 (Gonzalez Fletcher; D-San Diego) Ban on Settlement Agreements and Arbitration Agreements.
-Significantly expands employment litigation and increases costs for employers and employees by banning settlement agreements for labor and employment claims as well as arbitration agreements made as a condition of employment, which is likely preempted under the Federal Arbitration Act and will only delay the resolution of claims.
-Banning such agreements benefits the trial attorneys, not the employer or employee.
-Passed Assembly, May 30, 47-25.
-Passed Senate August 22, 26-12.
-Vetoed.
-CalChamber Opposed/Job Killer 2018.
+• AB 51 (Gonzalez; D-San Diego) Ban on Arbitration Agreements.
+Significantly expands employment litigation and increases costs for employers and employees by banning arbitration agreements made as a condition of employment, which is likely preempted under the Federal Arbitration Act and will only delay the resolution of claims.
+Passed Assembly, May 22, 47-20.
+Passed Senate, September 5, 26-11.
+Signed—Chapter 711.
+CalChamber Opposed/Job Killer 2019.